apache/jackrabbit-oak/oak-exercise/README.md

 Jackrabbit Oak - Exercise
 =======================================================

-Oak module providing exercises for developers who wish to become familar with the Oak code base and understand the design principals and implementation details.
+Oak module providing exercises for developers who wish to become familiar with the Oak code base and understand the design principals and implementation details.